Speaking Sound Doctrine

 (NAU) Ephesians 3:10 …so that the manifold wisdom of God might now be made known through the church to the rulers and the authorities in the heavenly places….

 Our study will show that one work of the local church is to actively and continuously preach and proclaim the wisdom of God.
 The original word here translated "manifold" is POLUPOIKILOS {pol-oo-poy'-kil-os}, meaning "1) much variegated, marked with a great variety of colours…" (JHT) or "many sided" (Friberg).
 However, the original verb translated "might be made known" (GNORIZO {gno-rid'-zo}) occurs in the aorist tense, passive voice, and subjunctive mood.
 The aorist indicates a simple occurrence at one point in time; the passive indicates that the subject is not producing the action but that the action is to or through another; the subjunctive indicates action that may or may not happen.
 Therefore, Paul is apparently not here describing the continuous duty of the local church to actively preach God's wisdom.
 Instead, the message in this statement is that once God establishes His church, if men will examine it, His wisdom is evident through it.
 As a many-sided glass prism will reflect and refract a spectrum of colors in many different directions, so the church reflects the wisdom of God from every perspective.
-Whether we look at the church from the viewpoint of its origin, doctrine, fellowship, value, promises, purpose, organization, or mission, we can always see God's wisdom.
+Whether we look at the church from the viewpoint of its origin, doctrine, fellowship, value, promises, purpose, organization, or mission, we can always see God's wisdom and glory (Ephesians 5:27).
 In similitude, "the heavens declare the glory of God" by its sheer existence, if we will but look at it (Psalm 19:1-6).

 E. Usage Of The Word "Church"